-At one point or another, you may find yourself trying to compare services that seem pretty similar, making a decision about which translation provider to choose.
+At one point or another, you may find yourself trying to compare services that seem pretty similar, making a decision about which global content services provider to choose.
 A large part of any purchase decision is undoubtedly cost.
 But as you may know if you’ve ever gone with the least costly option and discovered you get what you pay for—sometimes making a decision based on price alone can lead you down the wrong path.

-In fact, according over 550 survey respondents involved in content generation and localization of content, 89 percent agree that translation quality is much more important than cost.
+In fact, according to over 550 survey respondents involved in content generation and localization of content, 89 percent agree that translation quality is much more important than cost.
 This recent survey conducted by SDL includes feedback from public and private companies across North America, Europe, Asia-Pacific and other regions.

 Instead, we advise you to consider the cost of translation services in addition to other critical factors, so you can make a balanced decision.
 We’ve come up with a few questions you should pose to each translation provider you’re considering before making your selection.

 Does the vendor have processes in place to analyze quality at every step?

 Assured quality comes at a price, it’s true.
 A low-cost option can mean inadequate quality control measures and less due diligence.
 And without due diligence to ensure high-quality results, you may end up spending more in the long run when costly rework is required.